Paying Members

 Recurring payments are the lifeblood of any membership business.
-The paying members metric lets you explore the total amount of recurring members in your account and the changes that impact that total.
+The Paying Members metric lets you explore the total amount of recurring members in your account and the changes that impact that total.
+In this article, we’ll explain how the Paying Members metric is calculated, what activities impact the metric, and how you can use this data to grow your membership business.

 In this help doc: